softwareunderground/data-underground/Thoughts_on_Scaling_data-underground.md

 Additionally, these types of issues increase as the percent of datasets that can be aggregated into larger datasets increases.
 If all the datasets are completely separate or different in domain and,or format, than these issues are less of a problem.

 #### Background That Informs My Requirements/Needs
 First, I co-lead the houston data visualization meetup, which means I spend some time searching for good datasets people would enjoy visualizing during our datajams over the course of about 4 hours.
-There's a lot of potential open-data sites out there.
 Second, I help maintain data.nasa.gov, which has approximately ~40,000 datasets and gets harvested into <a href="https://catalog.data.gov/dataset">data.gov</a>, which has almost a quarter of a million.

 #### Minimizing Time-To-Start is Maximizing Use Rate
 A hypothesis I have based on my own experiences and, to be honest, relatively little real data is that a lot of the most used open-data is just the easiest to use.